netsoft-ruidias/api-client-3.0/README.md

 }
 ```

-Reference or install que ClientDSK package and use their own extension to configure the client, like this:
+Reference or install the ClientDSK package and use their own extension to configure the client, like this:

 ```csharp
 public static class ServiceConfigExtensions